-Many rosacea sufferers tend to opt for mineral make up which is kinder to their skin, because it contains minimal ingredients that are mainly natural.
+Many rosacea sufferers tend to opt for mineral makeup which is kinder to their skin because it contains minimal ingredients that are mainly natural.

-Spicy foods are well known for triggering a rosacea flare up.
+Spicy foods are well known for triggering a rosacea flare-up.
 The heat of the spice will initiate your face to start flushing, as the heat rushes to the skin surface to escape.

-Dairy and refined sugar has also been known to irritate one’s rosacea too, as there has been a strong link to a person's gut health and rosacea in medical studies.
+Dairy and refined sugar have also been known to irritate one’s rosacea too, as there has been a strong link to a person’s gut health and rosacea in medical studies.
 If your digestive system is irritated by dairy or sugar, so too might your facial skin.

-The weather causes mayhem on everyone's skin, but for those with rosacea its effect is much worse.
+The weather causes mayhem on everyone’s skin, but for those with rosacea, its effect is much worse.

-For example, heat and sunlight are two main triggers that cause a flare up.
-In the heat your body becomes hot and needs cooling down, so blood vessels in the skin dilate to release the excess heat in the body - causing your face to flush.
+For example, heat and sunlight are two main triggers that cause a flare-up.
+In the heat, your body becomes hot and needs cooling down, so blood vessels in the skin dilate to release the excess heat in the body – causing your face to flush.

 To help protect your face from the elements, it really is imperative that you wear a sunscreen all year round as rosacea skin is susceptible to the harmful effects of the sun dir to the UVA and UVB rays

 During the colder months, a rich moisturiser that helps with keeping your skin soft, as well as targeting rosacea symptoms to help soothe and restore it your skin.

 Exercising is something we all have to do to help keep fit and healthy, but it’s another factor that rosacea dislikes, and it’s all to do with the heat trigger once more.